 In the future, it is expected that this management model will be replicated in the other watersheds that make up the Guácharos-Puracé biological corridor to ensure the ecological integrity of this regional natural park, which connects the biota present in the central and eastern mountain ranges in the Colombian Massif region and where a viable mountain tapir population may exist.

 Puraguá Wildlife Refuge (in yellow): This intensive wildlife management area, with an extension of nearly 120 km2, serves as a refuge for a small mountain tapir population.
 We work in two micro-watersheds, where we have established permanent monitoring stations using camera traps.
 Since 2017 we have been working on the consolidation of this project, which counts with the participation of the local communities and seeks to establish a research station that promotes studies on the mountain tapir, its habitat and associated species.

-A field station focused on the study of the mountain tapir is a necessity for the conservation of the species.
+A research centre focused on the study of the mountain tapir is a necessity for the conservation of the species.
 In the Puraguá Wildlife Refuge we have all the conditions to establish a biological station where scientists can come to develop research not only on the mountain tapir, but also on the ecology of its habitat and associated species such as the spectacled bear, the puma and several other fauna species that inhabit this intensive management area.

 We hope to build a field station with capacity for up to ten researchers who can stay close to the wildlife refuge and with the basic infrastructure to efficiently develop their field work.

 Education for conservation